 Things to do in Lisbon: sightseeing and architecture

-In many ways the Alfama neighbourhood is the heart and soul of Lisbon.
+In many ways the Alfama neighbourhood is the heart and soul of the city, and a must to include in your Lisbon itinerary.
 Spread across a lofty hill that climbs from the Tagus River up to the turrets of São Jorge Castle, it is the oldest part of the city, and home to many of its cultural icons.

 The Alfama is also one of the prettiest parts of Lisbon.
 It comprises a tangle of traditional townhouses in an array of colours, navigated by a maze of steep and winding cobbled roads.